MU-Data-Science/KGSAR/README.md

 Step 6: Open your browser and type "http://localhost:5002".

 ## Rebuilding a Docker image

+If you wish to create your own Docker image, please follow the following:

 Assuming you have cloned the directory and are inside the Search-Engine folder, create two folders for Images and Turtle files (outside the Root directory).
 Replace or add the turtle files and the images to their respective folders and run the following command from inside the current Search-Engine folder: